Asymptotic free independence and entry permutations for Gaussian random matrices. Part II: Infinitesimal freeness: Asymptotic Infinitesimal Freeness Relations

 \begin{remark} Let us clarify what we mean by the ''almost sure'' statement above.
-We consider asymptotic freeness with respect to sequence of functionals $1/N \mathbb{E}\circ \Tr$ i.e. we take the expected normalized trace.
+We consider asymptotic freeness with respect to sequence of functionals $(1/N) \mathbb{E}\circ \Tr$ i.e. we take the expectation of the normalized trace.
 We will study as in the previous section the quantity $ \mathcal{V}_{ \overrightarrow{\sigma_N}} ( \pi)$ defined as in equation \eqref{eq:1}, which becomes a random variable when we let $\overrightarrow{\sigma_N}$ be a sequence of random permutations.
-Hence the almost sure limit here refers to the limit with probability one with respect to a random uniform permutations. \end{remark}
+Hence the almost sure limit here refers to the limit with probability one with respect to an uniformly random permutation. \end{remark}

 The proof of the theorem above is very similar to the argument from the previous section.
 More precisely, in equation (\ref{eq:1}) we consider that each $ \sigma_{ k, N } $ is one of the following permutations: $ \id_N, \sigma_N, \top \circ\sigma_N\circ \top , \tau_N, \top \circ \tau_N \circ \top $ and prove a results similar to the ones from Section \ref{Section:3}.